How to take your medicine while on the road.

 Final Words

 This guide includes six essential points that will help you travel with prescription medication easily.
 No matter your destination, make sure you travel with legal medication and read up on your destination airline and airport.
-Now that we have covered ways to safely travel with prescribed medication, here are some things you can do for a more relaxed journey
+Now that we have covered ways to safely travel with prescribed medication, here are some things you can do for a more relaxed journey.

-About the Author:
+About the Author: Other Voices

-has written 1032 posts on Vagabond Journey.
+Other Voices has written 1178 posts on Vagabond Journey.
 Contact the author.